brandonhorst/elliptical/doc/basics/observe.md

-Language is not static, so tarse grammars can't always be static either.
+Language is not static, so elliptical grammars can't always be static either.
 Sometimes grammars depend on information that cannot be hard-coded.
 Perhaps it is stored in a database, or obtained from a web service.

 Dynamic behavior can seriously increase complexity, so it must be managed well.
-Tarse handles this using "Declarative Observers".
+Elliptical handles this using "Declarative Observers".

 It's not difficult.
 It's just a component that has an `observe` function.